 Mentoring

-The Mentor’s primary attention is on imparting wisdom to a less experienced individual by taking an active interest in their development.
-A less experienced individual learns from someone who is literally and/or metaphorically older and wiser and has worn the same shoes and traveled a similar path.
+The mentor’s primary attention is on imparting wisdom to a less experienced individual by taking an active interest in their development.
+It’s usually the case that the mentor has achieved a level of success that the mentee aspires to reach.

 Consulting

-A Consultant’s primary attention is on helping an individual achieve personal or organizational results through the application of their specific expertise where they advise the client on the best course of action for achieving desired goals.
-Consultants may or may not also be charged with transferring knowledge or a skill set to their client.
+A consultant’s primary attention is on helping an individual achieve personal or organizational results through the application of their specific expertise where they advise the client on the best course of action for achieving desired goals.
+Consultants are directive by nature and may even get involved in the implementation of their recommendations.

 Training